 The Experts Weigh In

-Knowledge is Power Going door to door makes sense, but I tend to think of that as a wormhole approach.
+Going door to door makes sense, but I tend to think of that as a wormhole approach.
 There are other, smarter ways to get conversations going with customers.
 It all goes back to using the knowledge you have.
 Perhaps Walker could have offered downloadable white papers or started a blog on IT.
 He wouldn’t have made money on the information itself, but he could have used that expertise to attract customers.

-Ask and Receive I like that Walker started by selling, rather than product development, and that he came up with alternative methods to promote his business.
+I like that Walker started by selling, rather than product development, and that he came up with alternative methods to promote his business.
 But while he worked to validate his strategy early on, he was unable to sell it to his target customers initially.
 That means something wasn’t right with the validation step.
 Maybe he was not actually asking for orders and confused passive interest with willingness to actually buy.